Jean Segura

 Jean Carlos Enrique Segura (/dʒiːn sɛguːrə/ JEEN-_-seh-GOO-ruh; born March 17, 1990) is a Dominican former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Milwaukee Brewers, Arizona Diamondbacks, Seattle Mariners, Philadelphia Phillies, and Miami Marlins.
 Segura was an All-Star in 2013 and 2018, and led the National League in hits in 2016.
-He played for the Dominican Republic national baseball team at the 2017 World Baseball Classic.
+He played for the Dominican Republic national team at the 2017 and 2023 World Baseball Classic.

 Segura signed with the Angels as a free agent in 2007.
 He made his MLB debut with the Angels in 2012 and was traded to the Brewers as part of a package for Zack Greinke.
 He played for Milwaukee through 2015, when he was traded to the Diamondbacks.
-Arizona traded him to Seattle after the 2016 season, and he signed a five-year, $70 million contract with the Mariners in 2017.
+Arizona traded him to Seattle after the 2016 season, and he signed a five-year, $70 million contract extension with the Mariners in 2017.
 After the 2018 season, Seattle traded Segura to Philadelphia.
+He signed as a free agent with Miami in 2023, then retired in 2025.